Carjacking victim was 'a good dude'; his two kids now parentless, says sister

 Carlos Delao “was a crazy dude, but a good dude,” his sister Lisa Chavez said Wednesday morning as the family was preparing for his funeral.

-Delao was shot dead Sunday night during a carjacking in Billings midtown.
+Delao was shot dead Sunday night during a carjacking in midtown Billings.
 It was about 6 p.m. and he had just started his truck in the driveway of his home on the 1200 block of Avenue F. The suspect had been prowling the neighborhood looking for a vehicle to steal when he spotted Delao in his truck.

-The suspect opened the truck door, shot Delao in the head, pulled him out of the truck, and then drove away.
+The suspect opened the truck door, shot Delao in the head, pulled him out, and then drove away.

 “My brother didn’t stand a chance,” said Chavez.

-Police say the suspect crashed Delao’s truck into some parked cars at the nearby Big B Bingo parking lot and then ran into the neighborhood behind the Albertsons store at 1300 West and Grand.
+Police say the suspect crashed Delao’s truck into some parked cars nearby at Big B Bingo and then ran into the neighborhood behind the Albertsons store at 1300 West and Grand.

+He kicked in the back door of a house at 1207 Burlington where the family was having a birthday party that included numerous children.
+As the family fled, the suspect shot one of the men in the home, Erik Brady.
+He was taken by a family member to the hospital where Wednesday he is still recovering.

 People are also reading…

-He kicked in the back door of a house at 1207 Burlington where the family was having a birthday party that included several children.
-As the family fled, the suspect shot one of the men in the home, Erik Brady.
-He was taken to the hospital where Wednesday he is still recovering.

 The suspect then scrambled into the basement of the house where after firing several shots he held police at bay for more than seven hours.
 At 1 a.m.
-Monday, a SWAT team entered the house, set off flash-bang grenades to stun the suspect and filled the house with tear gas.
-He was found barricaded in the basement where he was arrested and then taken to a hospital for treatment of injuries from crashing Delao's truck.
+Monday, an armed SWAT team entered the house, set off flash-bang grenades to stun the suspect and filled the house with tear gas.
+He was found barricaded in the basement where he was arrested.
 As of Wednesday morning, he had not yet been charged.

 The suspect seems to have picked the Burlington house at random, said Billings Police Lt.
 Matt Lennick.

 Delao, who was 45, has two children ages 13 and 15, said Chavez the sister.
-About eight years ago, the mother of the children died.
+About eight years ago, the mother of the children passed away.
 The two kids, a boy and a girl, are now living with their maternal grandmother.

 “The kids are essentially parentless now,” said Chavez.
 “This terrible thing touches a lot of lives.
 We just don’t have any words for it.”